RohanAlexander/telling_stories_with_data/_book/42-causality_from_obs.md

 - External validity may be difficult.
 For instance, when we think about the A-/B+ example, it is hard to see those generalizing to also B-/C+ students.
 - The important responses are those that are close to the cut-off.
 This means that even if we have many A and B students, they do not help much.
 Hence, we need a lot of data or we may have concerns about our ability to support our claims [@green2009testing].
 - As the researcher, we have a lot of freedom to implement different options.
-This means that it becomes important to  There is a lot of freedom for the researcher, so open science best practice becomes vital.
+This means that open science best practice becomes vital.

 To this point we have considered 'sharp' RDD.
 That is, the threshold is strict.
 But, in reality, often the boundary is a little less strict.
 For instance, consider the drinking age.
 There is a legal drinking age, say 18.
 If we looked at the number of people who had drunk, then it is likely to increase in the few years leading up to that age.